JuliaDalcamini/iwatch/README.md

+# iWatch

 This project is an app for managing movie lists.
 You can create multiple lists and add movies to them.
 Movie data is fetched from TMDB APIs.

+## Project structure
 This is a Kotlin Multiplatform project targeting Android, iOS, Web, Desktop, Server.

 * `/composeApp` is for code that will be shared across your Compose Multiplatform applications.